incrementalcapitalist/smh-versus-the-broader-market/README.md

 ## Overview

 This application is designed to help traders generate options strategy recommendations by analyzing the relative performance of the SMH Semiconductor ETF against major market indices.
-It provides a comparison chart, allows users to fetch opinions from various AI models, and displays detailed stock charts.
+It provides a comparison chart using TradingView's Advanced Chart widget, allows users to fetch opinions from various AI models, and displays detailed stock charts.

 ## Features

 - **Major Indices Comparison Chart**: Displays a comparison chart of major indices using TradingView's Advanced Chart widget.
 - **AI Opinions**: Fetches opinions from multiple AI models to analyze relative performance.
-- **Detailed Stock Charts**: Allows users to view detailed charts of individual stocks.
+- **Detailed Stock Charts**: Allows users to view detailed TradingView charts of individual stocks.

 ## Getting Started